DoctorTag/bio-hdf/docs/en/get-started/get-started-esp32-sleep-strip-v01.rst

 The ESP32-Sleep-Monitoring-Strip development board is a hardware platform designed for the dual-core ESP32 healthcare applications with BioSensor-F58GM, e.g., tracking HR, RESP, Sleep,In/out Bed etc.

-If you like to start using this board right now, go directly to section :ref:`get-started-esp32-sleep-strip-start-development`.

 What You Need
 -------------